machinat/sociably/website/docs/messenger-platform.md

 ));
 ```

-Once you send an uploaded attachment with `isReusable` and `attachmentAssetTag` props,
+If you upload an attachment with `isReusable` and `attachmentAssetTag` props,
 the `saveReusableAttachments` middleware will save the returned id.
-The saved
-id can then be reused for sending next time.
+You can reuse the saved id for the next time.

 ## Resources